Blue Jackets vs. Penguins Prediction & Picks - November 14

 Blue Jackets vs. Penguins Prediction & Picks: Line, Spread, Over/Under - November 14

-The Pittsburgh Penguins (7-6) take a four-game win streak into a road matchup against the Columbus Blue Jackets (4-7-4), who have lost five in a row, on Tuesday, November 14 at 7:00 PM ET on ESPN+, BSOH, and SportsNet PT.
+The Pittsburgh Penguins (7-6) take a four-game win streak into a road matchup with the Columbus Blue Jackets (4-7-4), who have dropped five straight, on Tuesday, November 14 at 7:00 PM ET on ESPN+, BSOH, and SportsNet PT.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-In the past 10 contests, the Blue Jackets have gone 2-5-3 while totaling 29 goals against 35 goals given up.
-On 28 power-play opportunities during that span, they have scored four goals (14.3%).
+During the last 10 contests for the Blue Jackets (2-5-3), their offense has totaled 29 goals while their defense has allowed 35 goals.
+They have recorded 28 power-play opportunities during that time, and have scored four goals (14.3%).

-Before watching this matchup, here is our prediction for which club will emerge victorious in Tuesday's hockey action.
+To prepare for this matchup, here is who we predict to bring home the win in Tuesday's hockey contest.

 Blue Jackets vs. Penguins Predictions for Tuesday

-Our computer model for this contest predicts a final score of Penguins 4, Blue Jackets 3.
+Our computer model for this matchup expects a final score of Penguins 4, Blue Jackets 3.

 - Moneyline Pick: Penguins (-165)